What does a Registered Massage Therapist (RMT) do?

 * Synovate, Research Reinvented, June 27, 2008

 RMTs are primary contact health care providers.
 Referrals are not required for Medical Services Plan (MSP) coverage.
 MSP covers massage therapy for patients who qualify for premium assistance.
 You may also have coverage through your extended health care plan.
-For injuries or conditions referred by a physician, ICBC, WorkSafeBC (WCB), the RCMP and others may also provide coverage.
+For injuries or conditions referred by a physician, the RCMP, Veterans and others may also provide coverage.
+ICBC and WCB cases, we prefer cash up front.
+Phone Forest House for more info

 P: 604-873-4467 F: 604.873-6211